damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

 In the example above, we can see several functions that support many variant of the conversation logic.
-An example of one of them is shown and described below (scripts/index.js):
+An example of one of them is shown and described below:

 ```
+//scripts/index.js file:

   const handleCharTalkingWhenCharFoundWord = ({
     chosenChar,
     currentScriptTalkCategory,